✓ Updated April 2026

 Frequently Asked Questions

-When is the absolute best time to visit Positano to balance good weather with fewer crowds?
+When is the absolute best time to visit Positano if I want to avoid the biggest crowds but still enjoy good weather?

-For that sweet spot between sunshine and serenity, aim for late May to early June or September.
-The weather is glorious, the sea is warm enough for a dip, and you'll avoid the peak summer crush of July and August.
-It's when Positano truly shines, feeling vibrant but still manageable.
+For that sweet spot of pleasant weather and fewer crowds, aim for late May to early June or September.
+The sea is warm enough for swimming, the sun is shining, and you'll find a more relaxed atmosphere than the peak summer months of July and August.
+Just be prepared for some shoulder season pricing, which is still a bit higher than off-season but worth it for the experience.

 Getting around Positano seems daunting with all those stairs.
-What's the secret to navigating it without exhausting yourself?
+What's the secret to navigating it without exhausting myself?

-Embrace the stairs – they're part of the Positano charm!
+Embrace the stairs – they're part of Positano's charm!
 My best advice is to pack light and wear comfortable, sturdy shoes.
-If you're staying higher up, consider using the local SITA bus for longer distances, but be prepared for a bit of a walk from the bus stop.
-Honestly, getting lost on the stairways is part of the adventure and often leads to the most beautiful views.
+If you're staying higher up, consider using the local SITA bus for some ascents, or even a scooter taxi for a fun, albeit pricier, ride.
+Remember, the journey down is often easier than the climb up, so plan your excursions accordingly.

-Beyond the main beach, are there any quieter coves or beaches worth seeking out?
+Beyond the main beach, Spiaggia Grande, are there any quieter spots to enjoy the sea or sun?

-What's a local culinary experience in Positano that I shouldn't miss?
+What's a common local custom in Positano that visitors should be aware of?

 How many days do you need in Positano, Italy?